hobson/pycon2015-nlp-tutorial/docs/slides/slides.md

 * f. example processing of memoirs for psychoanalysis: Stephen Fry's autobiography and its [open API + metadata](http://yourfry.com/)

 ---
-title: What does artificial intelligence have to do with NLP
+title: Is NLP related to AI?

 * Turing defined it as being able to imitate a human's ability to converse in  natural language text
 * In some ways coding languages, structured text, and data structures, are just a subset or specialization of natural languages (because they are meant to be written and read by humans *AND* machines)
 * semantic processing (state of the art NLP) extracts knowledge or meaning from text
+* Speech recognition + NLP can often produce effective AI (e.g. Liza 2.0)

 ---
 title: Context:

-* what is context
+* What is _context_?
-* why is it important?
+* Why is it important?
 * Some common layers of context and meaning
 * word (the "meaning" of syllables depends on the word they are used in)
 * compound word ("boot" means something different in "bootstrap" and "boot up")